Guntakal: Demographics

 As per provisional data of 2011 census, Guntakal municipality had a population of 126,479, out of which males were 62,695 and females were 63,784.
 The literacy rate was 75.70 per cent.
 Telugu is the official and widely spoken language.
 Urdu and Kannada are also spoken widely.

 Transport

-The Andhra Pradesh State Road Transport Corporation operates bus services from Guntakal bus station.
+The Andhra Pradesh State Road Transport Corporation operates bus services from Guntakal bus station.Guntakal is well connected to Bellary with 53Kms and Has Daily buses of APSRTC and KSRTC buses.
 The National Highway 67 passes through the town.
 State Highway 26 connects Guntakal with Uravakonda.